Spaces for People

 The funding included £50,000 for enhancing the cycle route between Uddingston and Cambuslang to support active travel during this pandemic.

-Both pedestrian and cycle movements have been monitored on the national cycle network Route 75 and this has shown an increase since the beginning of the pandemic.
+Both pedestrian and cycle movements were monitored on the national cycle network Route 75 as this had shown an increase since the beginning of the pandemic.
 With feedback from members of South Lanarkshire’s Cycling Partnership it was agreed that the vegetation on the route between Uddingston and Cambuslang should be cut back to encourage more people to use it.